River Chelmer: Course

 The source of the river is in the parish of Debden in north west Essex.
 The two primary source streams run to the north and to the west of the hamlet of Debden Green.
 The longer of the sources rises in Rowney Wood, on the hill to the west of Debden Green, only a few hundred metres to the south east of the source of the River Cam that heads north through Cambridge eventually emptying into The Wash.

 The River Chelmer flows past Thaxted, south through the district of Uttlesford around the northeast of Great Dunmow.
 It continues flowing south-southeast into the borough of Chelmsford and on into the city of Chelmsford where the River Can flows into it.
 It then flows east through the borough and into the district of Maldon until it meets the River Blackwater east of Maldon.
 It discharges into the North Sea via the Blackwater Estuary.

 History

 Chelmer is not the original name of the river but rather a back-formation from the name of Chelmsford, under the assumption that the ford and town were named for the river they straddle (the actual namesake being a Saxon landholder, Cēolmǣr).
-Earlier the river was known as the Baddow, which survives in the names of Great and Little Baddow.
-The Chelmer and Blackwater Navigation Company was found by act of parliament in 1793.
-Work then commenced on constructing the navigation from Chelmsford to Colliers Reach in the tidal estuary of the River Blackwater.
+Earlier, the river was known as the Baddow, which survives in the names of Great and Little Baddow.
+The Chelmer and Blackwater Navigation Company was founded by act of parliament in 1793.
+Work then commenced on constructing the navigation from Chelmsford to Colliers Reach in the tidal estuary of the river Blackwater.
 The work was completed in 1797.
-The navigation mainly followed the course of the River Chelmer from Chelmsford to Beeleigh near Maldon.
-From there it continued through a short cut and then followed the course of the River Blackwater to Heybridge.
+The navigation mainly followed the course of the river Chelmer from Chelmsford to Beeleigh near Maldon.
+From there it continued through a short cut and then followed the course of the river Blackwater to Heybridge.